-A: The entire process usually takes three to six months, although it has been as short as two weeks.
+A: The entire loan documentation process usually takes two to four months, although it may be shorter.
 Your LCEF Loan Specialist will be ready and willing to help with each step.
-In addition to the requirements for a permanent loan, the following items also must be submitted to LCEF prior to setting a loan closing date:
+In addition to the requirements for a permanent loan, the following items also must be submitted to LCEF prior to setting a loan closing date for a construction loan:

-- Builder's Risk Insurance
+- Builder's Risk Insurance.

-- Contract(s) and change orders
+- · Contract(s) and change orders.

-- Performance and payment bonds (if required)
+- · Performance and payment bonds (if required).

-- Project budget statement
+- · Project budget statement.